 Because spot lights produce small bright highlights in the car's surfaces, they are an excellent light source to bring alive metallic car paint around those highlights - as the metal flakes pointing in different directions catch and spread the highlight.

 It is common to place a huge light over the top of the car for studio shots.
 There are several approaches to creating this effect, and sometimes this is done with a huge softbox.
-The softbox will create a very diffused light and the large white surface will produce a lovely overhead reflection.
-The large softbox is tilted and the position adjusted until it reflects perfectly in the cars styling lines.
+The softbox will create a very diffused soft light and the large white surface will produce a lovely overhead reflection.
+These ceiling rigs are tilted and the position adjusted until it reflects perfectly in the cars styling lines.

 Indirect lighting is a key way to light automotive images.
-Because a major component of the lighting is coming from the reflections, pointing lights at the white wall of the cove or moveable panels, allows the photographer to control and shape the reflections.
+Because a major component of the lighting is coming from the reflections, pointing lights at the white walls of the cove or moveable panels, allows the photographer to control and shape the reflected light.
 This indirect lighting has the advantage of the harsh light source not being seen by the cars surfaces.

 In the example below - the lighting is coming all from indirect light sources pointing at the cove walls.

-Instead of using a huge, and possibly very expensive overhead softbox - a large white panel can be mounted above the car in the same position.
+Instead of using a huge, and possibly very expensive overhead softbox - a large white panel can be mounted above the car in the same way.
 However, spot lights can be pointed at this surface to illuminate it, and give the same soft lighting effect and create those lovely reflections.
-The advantage of this panel is that you can point as many spot lights as you want at its surface, to add multiple hot spots in any position on the panel that will add extra life to the reflections.
+The advantage of this panel is that you can point as many spot lights as you want at its surface, this additive lighting with multiple hot spots in any position on the panel that will add extra life to the reflections in the car body.

 3D rendering software provides much more control over lighting than photography - as there are many cheats available.
 For example, the light source can be hidden from the reflections in the car whilst maintaining the lighting effect on the rest of the scene.
 This provides a great way to remove messy reflections whilst creating indirect lighting.
 Another benefit is that lights can be moved anywhere in the scene without any kind of stand/support to hold them.
 This allows far more creative freedom in the lighting process.
 But the 3D artist should be careful not over complicate the lighting and create an unrealistic looking image without some kind of foundation in reality.